 - If Dyeing Non-White Garments With Black or Graphite, Counteract the Base Color With an Additional Color.
 Our dyes are created based on the premise that they will dye white or light colored fabric the color of the dye.
-So when our Black or Graphite dye is applied to a colored fabric, the original color of the fabric may still show through.
+So when our Jet Black dye (part of our Back to Black Kit) or Graphite dye is applied to a colored fabric, the original color of the fabric may still show through.
 To address this, we recommend adding an additional color (per our charts below) to counteract the undertones of the existing color.
 As an example, if you were dyeing red fabric, we would recommend adding some green dye to your dyebath.
 Since mixing red and green makes black, adding a green dye to your dyebath will counteract the red on the fabric.

-If Dyeing Cotton, Linen Silk, Wool, Ramie, Rayon or Nylon, use Rit All-Purpose Dye.
-If Dyeing Fabric Containing More than 35% Polyester, Acrylic or Acetate, use Rit DyeMore for Synthetics
+If Dyeing Cotton, Linen Silk, Wool, Ramie, Rayon or Nylon, use Rit Back to Black Kit.
+If Dyeing Fabric Containing More than 35% Polyester, Acrylic or Acetate, use Rit DyeMore for Synthetics in Graphite

 Rit DyeMore for Synthetics